ZB-Lab

 Making ZB resources more accessible

-ZB’s digital infrastructure has grown over time and includes numerous data repositories.
-Searching, finding and scraping often-dispersed digital inventories can be very time-consuming for researchers in the digital humanities.
-We have created a prototypical index (One API) that brings together persistent identifiers of ZB’s digital resources (metadata, full texts and digital copies).
-We are also experimenting with making the aggregated data searchable and downloadable, which will eliminate the need for researchers to scrape it themselves.
+Searching, finding and scraping digital assets, which are often dispersed, can be very time-consuming for researchers in the digital humanities.
+We have created a prototype index ("One API") that brings together persistent identifiers of digital ZB resources (metadata, full texts and digital copies).
+We are also experimenting with making the aggregated data searchable and downloadable so that researchers no longer have to scrape it themselves.

-Collecting, saving and sharing digital copies
+Collect, save and share digital copies

-With the help of the International Image Interoperability Framework (IIIF), we are keen to give researchers in the humanities the opportunity to collect digital copies worldwide, save them as an IIIF Collection, share them using persistent identifiers (URLs) and make them citable.
-This requires two tools: ZB detektIIIF and the ZB viewer (Mirador Viewer).
+With the help of the International Image Interoperability Framework (IIIF) we would like to give researchers the opportunity to collect digital copies worldwide, save them as a IIIF Collection and make them citable.
+Two tools are essential: the ZB-detektIIIF and the ZB-Viewer (Mirador Viewer).

-- The ZB-detektIIIF browser plug-in automatically recognises IIIF-compliant digital copies.
-These can be collected with a click and transferred to the Zentralbibliothek’s ZB viewer as an IIIF collection.
+The browser plugin ZB-detektIIIF automatically recognizes IIIF-compliant digital copies.
+They can be collected with a click and handed over to the Central Library's ZB Viewer (Mirador Viewer) as a IIIF collection.

-ZB data in the wikiverse
+ZB data in the Wikiverse

-Building data literacy
+Build data literacy

 Summer Schools